Surya-Interviews/Interview/Django.md

 ### Problem

 The goal is to design a very basic expense tracking Django application.
-The idea is that the application track expenses that are incurred for various clients.
+The idea is that the application tracks expenses that are incurred for various clients.
 An `Expense` must have at least these properties: `timestampOfExpense`, `amount`, `currency`, `title`, `description`. `Expense` objects belong to a `Client`.
 A `Client` must have at least a `name` property.

 The application should list all clients in the database (with the ability to create one), and clicking on a client should list all expenses associated with the selected client.